lsst-dm/dmtn-006/index.rst

 is also used for computing the uncertainties on the difference images.

 :numref:`fig-source-err-v197367` shows this analysis performed for a pair of well-behaved fields at high latitude.
+The scatter in the measured fluxes is about 15% wider than the pipeline uncertainties report.
+While this is enough to account for ~300 detections at :math:`5.5\sigma` per square degree, that still falls fall short of the actual detection numbers we see in the high latitude images.

 .. figure:: /_static/sec4_source_err_v197367.png
     :name: fig-source-err-v197367